conductiveai/catalyst-docs/unity.md

 ## Integration in Unity

-1. In packages list, go to go to **Packages > ConductiveUnitySdk > Prefab**
+1. In packages list, go to go to **Packages > CatalystSDK > Prefab**
-2. Drag ConductiveSDK prefab to your project's loading scene or first scene
+2. Drag *CatalystSDK prefab* to your project's loading scene or first scene

     ![](https://github.com/conductiveai/conductive-unity-sdk/blob/main/.github/add-game-object.png?raw=true)

-3. Fill in the `API_KEY` field in the ConductiveSDK prefab using the api key you acquired earlier.
+3. Fill in the `API_KEY` field in the *CatalystSDK prefab* using the api key you acquired earlier.

 ### That’s it! 🚀